Powered by Coverage.com (NPN: 19966249)

 - Massachusetts

-In some other states, like Maryland, Utah and Oregon, insurance companies cannot legally use your credit score as a basis for canceling an auto insurance policy or refusing to renew an existing policy.
+In some other states, like Maryland, Michigan, Utah and Oregon, insurance companies cannot legally use your credit history as a basis for canceling an auto insurance policy or refusing to renew an existing policy.
 However, insurance companies in these states can still use your credit score to determine your premium, which is why having a good credit score may give you an advantage in finding cheaper rates.
-Unless you live in one of the four states listed above, you can likely expect car insurance companies to look at your credit score when you apply for coverage.

 What insurance companies do not check credit scores?